 Talk Time: With the help of CallMiner Eureka, one company was able to identify deficiencies in call routing – essentially, getting customers connected to the right rep – and as a result, were able to make changes that netted a reduced talk time of 82 seconds per call.
 That goes straight to the heart of your CES – reducing the effort your customer must put in, to achieve a desired result.
 What’s more, these changes also enabled the organization to handle a 12% increase in calls, without having to hire more agents.

 Average Handle Time: Another company used CallMiner Eureka to identify long silence blocks during calls – they happened as agents waited for the system to respond to voice prompts – that were causing longer-than-necessary calls, and thus increasing customer frustrations.
 Once identified, the company handed the problem off the IT; one quick fix, and overnight the company reduced AHT by 11 seconds.

-The major goal of QA metrics is to continually refine and improve customer satisfaction.
-Along the way, however, you’ll find that you naturally boost efficiency and reduce costs:
+The major goal of call center QA metrics is to continually refine and improve customer satisfaction.
+Along the way, however, you’ll find that you naturally boost efficiency, call center productivity, and reduce costs:

 QA metrics can be a challenging beast to tackle, especially when it comes to tracking them.
-Luckily, technology is working to make this challenge easier, with robust interaction analytics software.
+Luckily, technology is working to make this challenge easier, with robust conversation analytics software.